sippinteaupinyourhood/Meteorite-website/README.md

 </div>

 # Meteorite
-A downloader client for Medal.tv (Still a Work In Progress)
+A downloader client for Medal.tv (W.I.P)

+> [!IMPORTANT]
+> If you want to test it you can by downloading the source and building/compiling it.
+Keep in mind this is not fully released and is Still a Work In Progress!

 # Features
 - Download Medal.tv clips (Removes Watermark)